ricardo-comar/spring-web-healthcheck/README.md

 - Package with `mvn package`
 - And run with `java -jar target/spring-web-healthcheck-0.0.1-SNAPSHOT.jar
 - Access endpoints "/metrics" and "/health" from localhost:8080
 - A simple test is disabling your local network and calling again each endpoint, to see how it changed.
-And after restabilish the internet connection, call again to see returning to normal state.
+And after establish the internet connection, call again to see returning to normal state.

 ### How it works